Melotwo/CaterPro-AI/README.md

 7. In the **Secret** box, paste the entire JSON content you copied.
 8. Click **Add secret**.

+**Step 3: Push Your Code & Verify Deployment**

-**You're done!** From now on, every time you push a change to your `main` branch, your website will automatically update.
-You can watch the progress in the **Actions** tab on GitHub.
-It's that simple!
+You're all set!
+From now on, every time you push a change to your `main` branch, the deployment will start automatically.

+1.  **Push your changes** to the `main` branch on GitHub.
+2. Go to your project's GitHub repository and click the **Actions** tab.
+3. You should see a new workflow running named **`✅ Deploy to Firebase`**.
+4. Wait for it to complete with a green checkmark ✔️.

+Once it's successful, your site is live!
+You can find the URL in the **Hosting** section of your [Firebase Console](https://console.firebase.google.com/project/caterpro-ai/hosting).